evanwill/_drafts/_notes/dual-python-notebook.md

 ## Sharing on the web

-- [nbviewer](https://nbviewer.jupyter.org/) (easy way to share a static rendered verison of a notebook from GitHub)
+- [nbviewer](https://nbviewer.jupyter.org/) (easy way to share a static rendered version of a notebook from GitHub)
-- [binder](https://mybinder.org/) (open a GitHub repo of notebooks in a temporary executable environment)
+- [binder](https://mybinder.org/) (open a GitHub repo of notebooks in a temporary executable environment, [docs](https://mybinder.readthedocs.io/en/latest/))

+## JupyterLab

+[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) is the next generation of Notebook that has been rolling out since about Feb 2018 ([news](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)).
+Designed as a more complete IDE-like environment, Lab still fully supports notebooks, but provides more advanced features.
+If you installed Anaconda, you already have Lab ready to go, and all your environments will be available.

+Open a terminal and type `jupyter lab` to start it up.

+> JupyterLab is actually available when you run `jupyter notebook` too, from the base url, something like `http://localhost:8888/tree`, replace the directory with `/lab`.

 ## Other Notebooks